The Essential Guide to Overcoming Panic Attacks: A Step by Step Resource

 (Please note: while the standard definition of panic attacks only states specific “common” symptoms, there could easily be more unique symptoms that do not strictly align with the DSM-5)

-Most of us are already well aware of the symptoms of panic attacks – often having experienced some of them first hand.
+Most people are already well aware of the symptoms of panic attacks – often having experienced some of them firsthand.

-But what is really happening in the midst of a panic attack?
+But what is really happening during a panic attack?

-Where does that smothering feeling come from or that tickle in your throat or that nausea?
+Where does that smothering feeling come from, that tickle in your throat or that nausea?

 What's behind the intense feelings and fearful thoughts?